nativeframe/live-streaming-demo-app-javascript/README.md

 ## Demo

-1. Install the dependencies by running `npm run install:all` from the project's root
+1. Install the dependencies by running `npm run install`
-1. Start the client and API services by running `npm run start` from project root
+1. Start the client by running `npm run start`
 1. Navigate to http://localhost:3000 to start a live stream
+1. Once you're streaming, you can watch the playback by scrolling down and clicking "View Stream"

 ## Disclaimer